 Village life is also lively.
 A small market, traders selling their goods, passers-by, children playing.
 In short, a village like so many others.

 Spoken comments in the film:

-Disclaimer: Despite its appropriateness, copyright issues prevent the use of burmese traditional music in "Yangon, a walk in the city • Myanmar", hence the use of royalty-free music.
+Disclaimer: Despite its appropriateness, copyright issues prevent the use of burmese traditional music in "Ma Au, a Burmese village • Myanmar", hence the use of royalty-free music.
 Despite our careful selection, some might regret this decision, which is necessary to avoid potential lawsuits.
 Although difficult, this decision is the only viable solution.